porter-finance/v1-core/docs/interfaces/IBond.md

     <td>address </td>
     <td>receiver</td>
         <td>
-    The address that is transferred the excess payment.    </td>
+    The address that is transferred the excess paymentToken.    </td>
       </tr>
 </table>